 During Kissner’s criminal trial, the former fire chief — who was accused of sexual assault and sexual exploitation involving T.A.W. — testified that the sexual contact between the two was consensual and that it was carried out in the context of their friendship, not because he was in a position of authority over the teen.

-Justice Pamela Hebner found Kissner guilty of sexual exploitation but not guilty of sexual assault, saying “I frankly do not know who to believe” regarding the issued of consent.
+Justice Pamela Hebner found Kissner guilty of sexual exploitation but not guilty of sexual assault, saying “I frankly do not know who to believe” regarding the issue of consent.

 The lawsuit says the town knew or ought to have known that Kissner was engaged in “deviant” behavior but did nothing about it, despite “rumors, concerns and/or reports of misconduct by Kissner from other employees and/or earlier employers.”